artefactual/archivematica/src/dashboard/frontend/README.md

-# Archivematica appraisal tab prototype
+# Archivematica dashboard frontend components

 Getting started
 ---------------

 This application uses npm to manage its dependencies; dependencies used in the browser are bundled together using [webpack](https://webpack.github.io).
-When first installing or updating the application, run `npm install` in the terminal to install all dependencies and build a copy of the bundled app in app/appraisal_tab.js.
+When first installing or updating the application, run `npm install` in the terminal to install all dependencies and build a copy of the bundled app.

 Running a server
 ----------------

 This application currently can't be run standalone; it can only be run as a part of an Archivematica installation, since it depends on some external JavaScript and some backend APIs.
-To deploy within Archivematica, use the following steps:

-1. Run `npm install` to generate a bundled asset.
-2. Copy the `app/index.html` and `app/appraisal_tab.js` files into an Archivematica installation's static file directory.
-   (In future versions of Archivematica, these files will be deployed to the /media/appraisal directory.)

 Application architecture
 ------------------------